billymwangi/nlp-project/README.md

  A marketing team at a technology company.

-Project Overview

-The main aim of this project is to analyze the tweet-product-dataset, obtained from Twitter.
-Through this analysis, we are to achieve the following: • Identify some of the sentiments associated with the tweets of the various products. • Process the data and analyze it to determine its key characteristics. • Come up with a model that accurately evaluates and predicts the sentiments towards given product lines.

 Business Overview

 Let’s understand a Sentiment Analysis problem from a business standpoint.
 The good news is: with the power of the internet, businesses today get a huge number of customer feedback through their business website, social media page, business listings, etc. However, the bad news is: a majority of businesses do not even know how to use this information to improve themselves.